 Kindergarten 6, District 3, Ho Chi Minh City, an inclusive school in Ho Chi Minh City

-ILLUSTRATION PHOTO THUY HANG
+ILLUSTRATION PHOTO BY THUY HANG

-That is a reality raised at the regular training session "Preschool skills education for children with disabilities to integrate into preschools", organized by the Preschool Education Department, Ho Chi Minh City Department of Education and Training on the morning of May 23 at the City Kindergarten, District 3.
+That is a reality raised at the regular training session "Pre-school skills education for disabled children to integrate into preschools", organized by the Preschool Education Department, Ho Chi Minh City Department of Education and Training on the morning of May 23 at the City Kindergarten, District 3.

 "Some families are too protective of their children, or they worship them too much."

-At the event, Ms. Nguyen Thi Doan Trang, specialist of the Preschool Education Department, Ho Chi Minh City Department of Education and Training, presented important points in pre-school skills education, that is, before officially entering grade 1, for children with disabilities who are integrated into the curriculum.
+At the event, Ms. Nguyen Thi Doan Trang, specialist of the Preschool Education Department, Ho Chi Minh City Department of Education and Training, presented important points in pre-school skills education, that is, before officially entering grade 1, for children with disabilities who are integrated into the school.

 In addition, community factors can include negative feedback about children; avoiding children's disabilities; seeing children as normal children, not paying enough attention or focusing too much on disabilities, and treating children inappropriately.
-All of these factors have negative effects on children with disabilities, Ms. Doan Trang shared.
+All of these factors have negative impacts on children with disabilities, Ms. Doan Trang shared.

 "Many families are in very pitiful circumstances"